 There are countless wins that stretch back through jagged times.

-Many remarkable, technological, world-changing, advances were bubbles and "frauds" at the start, dismayed and criticised by top "global experts".
-How wrong they were, still are today, and will continue to be so in the future.
+Yet many other remarkable, technological, world-changing, advances were considered bubbles and "frauds" at the start, dismayed and criticised by top "global experts".

 Quiet Please: Blockchain Rebuilding Is In Progress